Aryaan03/Web-Scraping/README.md

     - Finally, if the "incidents" table already exists, execute an SQL statement to drop it, preventing conflicts when creating a new table.

-### Testings
+## Testings

-Testing is done to make sure that aal the functions are working soley and properly.
+Testing is done to make sure that all the functions are working soley and properly.

     1. `test_Retrieve`:
         - Utilizes mocking to validate individual functions.